|

 France's Nuclear Weapon Program

-France developed nuclear weapons to serve as a nuclear deterrent independent of the United States and Great Britain.
-This independent deterrent, known as the Force de Frappe, was seen as a means for France to maintain the freedom it required to defend its own interest.
-At first, these nuclear weapons served solely for the defense of France but later served for the defense of Western Europe, primarily against Soviet aggression during the Cold War.
+At first, nuclear weapons served solely for the defense of France but later served for the defense of Western Europe, primarily against Soviet aggression during the Cold War.
 Initially, when President Charles de Gaulle established this independent nuclear capability, it was never integrated with NATO policies and plans.
-France also never sought to engage in nuclear arms competitions between the Soviet Union and the United States.
+France also never sought to engage in nuclear arms competition between the Soviet Union and the United States.

 France's nuclear arsenal remained primarily political in nature and was intended to dissuade militarily stronger powers from risking an attack on vital French interests.
 This doctrine was known as Dissuasion - the French term for deterrence.
-Several political and military officials were unsuccessful in efforts to expand the role and develop low-yield tactical nuclear weapons to dissuade weaker nations, such as several north African countries.
+Several political and military officials were unsuccessful in efforts to expand the role and develop low-yield tactical nuclear weapons to dissuade weaker nations, such as several North African countries.

 Charles De-Gaulle

-Before World War II, France was a leading nation in nuclear research, mainly due to breakthrough research by Pierre and Marie Curie.
-Their daughter and son-in-law, Irène Joliot-Curie and Frédéric Joliot-Curie, conducted important research into the structures of atoms, particularly neutrons, for which they won the 1935 Nobel Prize in Chemistry.
 However, when war broke out in 1939 and with the German occupation of France in 1940, nuclear research was halted.
 Meanwhile, American and British nuclear research moved ahead at a frantic rate during the Manhattan Project.
 Soviet research also moved ahead as spies working inside Los Alamos leaked great quantities of information.
 Charles De Gaulle had been informed of the progress of nuclear research in the United States and its military implications.

 On October 18, 1945, President and General Charles de Gaulle authorized the creation of the Commissariat a l'Energie Atomique (CEA), the first civilian controlled atomic energy authority ever established.
 The CEA was responsible for both military and civilian applications of nuclear energy.
 In 1949, a plutonium research facility was constructed by the CEA at Le Bouchet and later industrial scale plutonium production facilities were authorized to be built near Marcoule.
 These plants were intended to produce 50 kilograms of plutonium a year, which was enough to make between six and eight nuclear bombs.
 The first milligram of plutonium was extracted from the ZOE reactor on November 20, 1949.

-Prime Minister Pierre Mendes authorized the program to develop nuclear weapons after a meeting with his cabinet on December 26,1954.
+Prime Minister Pierre Mendes authorized the program to develop nuclear weapons after a meeting with his cabinet in December 1954.
 Two days later, the Bureau of General Studies was created to pursue the project.
 Large amounts of funds were transferred to the nuclear weapons project in 1955.
 After the Suez Crisis in October 1956, nuclear weapons research intensified.
 On November 30, 1956, the CEA and Ministre des Armees signed a memorandum committing them to test a nuclear weapon.
-The Committee for the Military Applications of Atomic Energy was secretly created on December 5, 1956.
-This committee allowed for greater cooperation between the CEA and senior military officials and the official order to manufacture and test a nuclear weapons was signed on April 11, 1958 by Prime Minister Felix Gaillard.
+The Committee for the Military

 Canopus - 24/08/1968

 In September 1996, France signed the Comprehensive Test Ban Treaty.
 In 1998, France ratified the treaty, effectively ending its nuclear testing program.
 To meet the challenges of maintaining a reliable enduring stockpile without live nuclear testing, France has undertaken an ambitious program called the Simulation Program.
-The main objectives of the Simulation program is to replace current weapons systems when they come to the end of their life and to maintain advanced scientific capability in order to guarantee the reliability and safety of current systems and the systems that will replace them.
+The main objectives of the Simulation Program is to replace current weapons systems when they come to the end of their life and to maintain advanced scientific capability in order to gensure the reliability and safety of current systems and the systems that will replace them.

 Testing